Casual (subculture): History

 The designer clothing and fashion aspect of the casual subculture began in the mid-to-late 1970s.
-One well documented precursor was the trend of Liverpool youths starting to dress differently from other football fans – in Peter Storm jackets, straight-leg jeans and Adidas trainers.
-Liverpool F.C. fans were the first British football fans to wear continental European fashions, which they picked up while following their teams at matches in Europe during their run of strong performance in the UEFA Cup and European Cup in the 1970s and 80s.
+One documented precursor, according to Colin Blaney, was a subculture known as Perry Boys, which originated in the mid-1970s as a precursor to the casuals.
+The Perry Boys subculture consisted of Manchester United football hooligans (known as the Red Army) styling their hair into a flick and wearing sportswear, Fred Perry shirts, Adidas trainers and Dunlop Green Flash trainers.
+Many Mods wore Perry clothing and sportswear, and subsequently became Perry Boys from the mid-seventies onwards.

-The other documented precursor, according to Colin Blaney, was a subculture known as Perry Boys, which originated in the mid-1970s as a precursor to the casuals.
-The Perry Boys subculture consisted of Manchester football hooligans styling their hair into a flick and wearing sportswear, Fred Perry shirts and Dunlop Green Flash trainers.
+However, the original and early precursor was the notable trend of Liverpool youths starting to dress differently from other football fans at the time in Peter Storm jackets, straight-leg jeans and Adidas trainers.
+Liverpool F.C. fans were also the first British football fans to wear continental European fashions, which they picked up while following their teams at matches in Europe during their successful campaigns in the UEFA Cup and European Cup in the 1970s and 1980s.